Anonymous

 A workman as defined in CLRA, shall be deemed to be employed as "contract labour" in or in connection with the work of an establishment when he is hired in or in connection with such work by or through a contractor, with or without the knowledge of the principal employer.

-On reading both the terms as above, I conclude that the party who supply and install the transformer is not a contractor under the CLRA and the workmen of such party are not contract labour.
+On reading both the terms as above, I conclude that the party who supplies and installs the transformer is not a contractor under the CLRA, and the workmen of such party are not contract labour.

-Normally such kind of job is done with the help of less than 10 workers and therefore no question of licence arise.
-PE also avoids enrolling such party as contractor in his RC since such job do not last for long.
+Normally, such kind of job is done with the help of fewer than 10 workers, and therefore no question of a license arises.
+The principal employer also avoids enrolling such party as a contractor in his RC since such jobs do not last for long.

-Since the queriest raised this point we have to debate on it.
+Since the queriest raised this point, we have to debate it.

-I have another legal view also in this context which is as under:
+I have another legal view also in this context, which is as follows:

-The term - undertake to produce a given result necessarily involves the contract of service and the CLRA is applicable only in case of contract of service.
-Whereas, supply and installation of transformer is not a contract of service but it is a contract for service.
+The term - undertake to produce a given result necessarily involves the contract of service, and the CLRA is applicable only in the case of a contract of service.
+Whereas, the supply and installation of a transformer is not a contract of service but a contract for service.

 This is my view.
 It is not in CLRA.
 It is only an academic discussion.

 I expect comments on this by experts.
 One can differ with me.
-I just expressed my point of views.
+I just expressed my point of view.

 From India, Mumbai